ASU-VDA-Lab/GreenFPGA/README.md

 -------------------------
 ```

-The variation in CFP for some parameter sweep exploration is shown for a DNN test case.
+The variation in CFP for some parameter sweep exploration is shown for a DNN test case below.

  <img src="images/dnn.png" alt="drawing" width="600"/>